-7 days car hire from Dublin South from only £13.80* per day.
+3 days car hire from Dublin Airport from only £6.22* per day.

 Steeped in history, Ireland has worldwide appeal, attracting holidaymakers from all corners of the world.
 With so much to see and do in this beautiful country, driving in Ireland is the best way to take it all in at your own pace, making your holiday a truly personal experience.
 Explore rolling hills and valleys unique to Ireland, take in a golf game on one of many courses, or sample local food and drink you won't find anywhere else in the world.
 With car rental in Ireland prices from as little as £13.80* per day, our easy-to-follow cheap car hire booking process will find you the ideal car hire for your trip, even if you are booking at the last minute.